Frankfurt Hauptbahnhof murder: Attack

 On 29 July 2019, Habte Araya deliberately pushed an eight-year-old boy, Leo, and his mother, onto railway tracks.
 This happened on platform 7 of Frankfurt Hauptbahnhof, the main train station in Frankfurt, in the German state of Hesse, as an Intercity Express passenger train entered the station.
 The mother rolled herself off the tracks, avoiding the train; Leo was killed instantly when he was hit by the same train.
 Araya also tried to push a woman in her late seventies onto the tracks.
 All three victims were strangers to Araya, who was chased and apprehended by onlookers.

 Perpetrator

 At the time he carried out the attack, Araya was a 40 year-old married father-of-three from Eritrea.
 He was a refugee living in Switzerland who had been granted asylum there in 2009.
 He was on the run from Swiss police, who sought him for the false imprisonment of his wife and their three children earlier in July 2019.

 Reaction

-The attack was widely covered by Germany's media and also reported by the media in some other countries.
+The attack was widely covered by German media and also reported by the media in some other countries.
 It triggered a debate about immigration and crime, along with calls for increased security at train stations and Germany's international borders.